 - The elimination of Assault Weapons from Civilian Use.

 - The maintenance of traditional gun-free zones in schools, college campuses, hospitals, bars, etc.

 A Board of Directors coordinates the efforts of Physicians for the Prevention of Gun Violence consisting of the two founders and a group of physicians described below:

 Jerry S. Walden, M.D.

 Dr Walden is a family physician and Fellow of the American College of Family Physicians.
 He co-founded PPGV in 2011.
-A graduate of the University of Michigan Medical School, he founded and was the medical director of Packard Community Clinic (now Packard Health) a 501c3 nonprofit agency with a mission to provide high quality health care regardless of financial circumstance.
+A graduate of the University of Michigan Medical School, he founded and was the medical director of Packard Community Clinic (now Packard Health) a 501c3 nonprofit agency with a mission to provide high-quality health care regardless of financial circumstances.
 He also served as a volunteer doctor in Chiapas, Mexico, in New Orleans post-Katrina, and at the Hope Clinic in Ypsilanti.
-He was the chief medical officer at the US penitentiary Terre Haute, Indiana in the late 1960s and has served as a medical expert in prison related health cases.
+He was the chief medical officer at the US penitentiary Terre Haute, Indiana in the late 1960s and has served as a medical expert in prison-related health cases.

 Andrew J. Zweifler, M.D.